sprinter-group/sprinter-sketch/README.md

 gulp export
 ```

-> or you can just generate .sketch file with Kactus
+> or you can just regenerate .sketch file with Kactus

 ## Repository